imhvsingh/PennyWise/Backend/README.md

 # Backend for PennyWise

-### Note : A previous version of this backend was written in JS by me in this repo : [JS Backend Repo](https://github.com/apurvdugar/PennyWise)

 A robust TypeScript-based backend service for the PennyWise expense tracking application.
 This service provides APIs for user authentication, expense management, and AI-powered financial insights.

 ## Features